Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Random Start

-When we start active learning, at the beginning, the network is not trained properly.
+\paragraph*{Methodology} When we start active learning, at the beginning, the network might not be trained properly (e.g., entropy in Figure \ref{fig:query_strategies:medium:fashion}).
 Thus, the model predictions might be inaccurate.
 This means that the first batch selected by a query strategy might be biased towards a certain class, in particular if the network is initialized randomly.
 To investigate if such a bias exists, we examine the number of occurrences of the different classes that the query strategies select.
 We do this by initializing an $\mathrm{ANN1}_{100,1}$ network and letting it select 1000 images using a query strategy.
 This procedure is repeated 200 times where we examine the $M$ and $E$ query strategies and compare them to $R$.

 Our hypothesis is that the query strategies might be biased towards dark images.
 We explore this idea by generating images of size $28 \times 28$ pixels containing uniformly random noise.
 A certain percentage $\alpha$ of the pixels, selected randomly, are turned black.
 If the images with $\alpha$ close to 1 have higher $I^A_i$, we conclude that the query strategy $A$ is biased.
 We repeat this 100 times using a randomly initialized $\mathrm{ANN1}_{100,1}$ network.